Q: What is the #1 predator of the Ruby-throated hummingbird?

 A: I don't know of any data, but that doesn't mean it's not happening.
 You're right at the southern limit of the breeding range.
 I wonder if your winter Ruby-throated are not the same birds as your summer visitors.

-Q: Should I put out my hummingbird feeder now?
+Q: When should I put out my hummingbird feeders?

-A: Yes.
-Watch the migration map, and put your feeder out when the birds get close to you.
+A: Watch the migration map, and put your feeders out when the hummingbirds get close to you.

-Q: My friend Kathy lives near the airport in Wisconsin.
+Q: Will hummingbirds nest in a noisy area?
+My friend lives near the airport in Wisconsin.
 She seldom sees any hummingbirds.
-Will they nest in such an area?
-I live for hummingbirds.

-A: Probably not; they prefer quiet woods or wetlands with lots of flowers and bugs.
+A: Probably not.
+Hummingbirds prefer quiet woods or wetlands with lots of flowers and bugs for nesting territory.

-Q: With all the devastation in the South, how does that affect the migration?
+Q: With all the devastation in the South this year, how does that affect the migration?
 If shrubs and trees are destroyed the hummers will have limited places to perch.

 A: Hummingbirds have been dealing with weather and its effects for thousands of years.
 As long as there's food, they'll be fine.